Is SHACL Suitable for Data Quality Assessment?

 The second metric (CS2) refers to high extensional conciseness, where they identified two ways of measuring this: \begin{enumerate} \item \( \displaystyle \frac{\text{\# unique objects of a dataset}}{\text{\# objects representations in the dataset}}\) \item \( \displaystyle 1 - \frac{\text{\# instances that violate the uniqueness rule}}{\text{\# relevant instances}} \) \end{enumerate}

-In the first case, to obtain the number of unique objects, we would need to identify two instances that are equal but use different identifiers (in the case of linked data, this refers to the URI).
-To identify similar or equivalent entities, we need to check that there are no two entities with different URIs with the same (or similar) values for all their properties.
+In the first case, to obtain the number of unique objects, we need to verify that there are no two instances which are equal but use different identifiers (in linked data, this refers to the URI).
+We would need to check that there are no two entities with different URIs with the same (or similar) values for all their properties.
 However, this would require comparing property values across different entities, which SHACL core doesn’t support. \textit{Property Pair} constraints only allow comparisons between properties of the same subject.
 Moreover, to determine the similarity between the values of properties, we would need to use some similarity measure, which is not something that can be done with SHACL core.

 For the second ratio (defined in \cite{SWIQAFrber2011}, which states that uniqueness rules define properties where each literal value occurs only once), we can leverage SHACL core to identify properties that are defined as unique but are not used correctly.
 Hence, we defined the shape \shape{\ref{shape:conciseness_uniqueness_rule}} which targets objects of a specific property and checks that each object value is only referenced by one subject.
 Hence, if there's more than one subject pointing to the value of the property, these entities violate the uniqueness rule defined by the property.
 In this case, we need to consider assumption \assumption{3}, since we need domain knowledge that tells us which properties define a uniqueness rule.